Smile CDR v2023.05.PRE

 • Copy the log files from the container to a local folder as follows:

-docker cp smilecdr:/home/smile/smilecdr/log /path/to/local/folder/log
+docker cp smilecdr-2023.05.R02:/home/smile/smilecdr/log/smile.log ./smile.log

-Clean Up
+3.1.2.3Clean Up

-docker-compose -f /path/to/docker-compose.yml -p smilecdr down -v
+docker-compose -f docker-compose.yml down -v

-3.1.2Basic Configuration
+3.1.3Basic Configuration

 To retrieve and review copies of the bin/ and classes/ folders deployed to the container when it is not running, you can use the docker cp command as follows:

-• docker cp smilecdr:/home/smile/smilecdr/bin /path/to/copy/bin
+• docker cp smilecdr:/home/smile/smilecdr/bin /local/folder/bin

-• docker cp smilecdr:/home/smile/smilecdr/classes /path/to/copy/classes
+• docker cp smilecdr:/home/smile/smilecdr/classes /local/folder/classes

 Before starting Smile CDR for the first time, there are two files you will want to examine for settings.

-1. Environment Settings
+3.1.3.11.
+Environment Settings

 In the bin/ directory you will find a file called setenv.
 This file may be used to change the amount of RAM available to Smile CDR, as well as number of other low level settings.
 It is a good idea to glance over it and ensure that the default settings make sense for your installation.

-2. Application Configuration
+3.1.3.22.
+Application Configuration

 In the classes/ directory you will find a file called cdr-config-Master.properties.
 This file contains all of the configuration for the modules which will be created the first time the system is started.

-docker cp /path/to/copy/bin/setenv smilecdr:/home/smile/smilecdr/bin
+docker cp ./bin/setenv smilecdr-2023.05.R02:/home/smile/smilecdr/bin

-3.1.3Customizing Smile CDR in Docker Container
+3.1.4Customizing Smile CDR in Docker Container

-If there is a need to change the configuration files or environment settings or to add jars to the customerlib/ directory in the Smile CDR container you can do this by creating a customized Smile CDR image based on the provided Smile CDR image and then re-creating the container using the command shown previously here.
+If there is a need to change the configuration files or environment settings or to add jars to the customerlib/ directory in the Smile CDR container you can do this by creating a customized Smile CDR image based on the provided Smile CDR image and then re-creating the container using the command shown previously.

 To create a customized Smile CDR image: